How Much Does a Land Survey Cost? [2024 Data]

 Research

-A land survey requiring a deep dive into historical, topographical, or resource-based research can cost closer to $1,000.
-The charge is typically lower when records can be accessed online without leaving the office.
+A land survey requiring a deep dive into historical, topographical, or resource-based research can significantly add to the final cost.
+The charge is often lower when records can be accessed online without leaving the office.
 Surveyors sometimes need to visit records offices in person to access land deeds.
 Searching through county-specific filing systems requires time and effort that surveyors will likely bill you for.
 In fact, some surveying companies employ research assistants to handle this role.

 Travel Time